 Yeah, I spend way too much time on social media.
 But I admit, I was surprised to hear Sal describe a connection between it and wedding reception music:

 Sigh.
 But as a nineties kid, it was great to hear Sal say that that decade’s music is popular at weddings these days, too.

 Do you still need a wedding photographer?

 I can help with that!
-Just click below for more info or my contact page.
+Just click below for more info.